LMcBee95/Cerulean-Hardware/README.md

 There are some GPIO and USART examples [here.](https://github.com/devthrash/STM32F4-workarea) Note the makefile for these will not work yet, I'm going to be modifying it.

+### Directory Structure
+- *Examples*: Contains examples from ST for the Discovery board.
+- *IOToggle*: One specific example with a working makefile.
+- *Libraries*: Contains the STM Standard Periphial libraries we are using.
+- *MotorController*: Code for the Motor Controller boards, to be compiled with the Arduino IDE currently.
+- *Demo*: The demo code initinally on the Discovery board.
+Makefile needs to be modified to work.
+- *mainboard_old*: Old code from previous years being made to work with a makefile.
+Still lots of work to do on this.

-## Tasks for the hardware programming team
+### Tasks for the hardware programming team

-- [] write your own programs for the discovery board
+- write your own programs for the discovery board
-- [] enable serial communication from the discovery board
+- enable serial communication from the discovery board
-- [] talk to ATTinys
+- talk to ATTinys

 ### Who has our STM32F4 Boards